 Our content includes all of Dickens main works, speeches, a quotations archive, detailed timelines, a trail as well as lots of informative pages about the life and times of Charles Dickens.
 We have also started our own blog, a series of articles about the times Dickens lived in and most recently discussion forums.

 Conceived in 2012 – the 200th anniversary of the birth of Dickens – our site has now grown to well over 2,000 pages and our visitor figures have been rising considerably year on year, both in numbers and geographical reach.
+In 2017 we had visitors from 125 countries.
 We update the site or add pages almost every day.

 We have used U.K English throughout the site and have avoided the roman numerals that appeared in the original form of some Dickens works when numbering chapters to appeal to a more modern audience.